This invoice from Shelby American

 to Zurich American Insurance, for the convertible that was

-interview about this car, stated that the convertible wasn't actually
+interview about this car, confirmed that this convertible wasn't actually

-this invoice, we quickly see that the parts itemized look a whole lot
+When analyzing this invoice, we quickly see that the parts itemized look a lot

-like a 'shopping list' of the parts that would be required to
+like a 'shopping list' of the bolt-on parts that would be required to

 About the only

-the alleged theft, Shelby placed their last DSOs with Ford.
-The month
+the alleged theft, Shelby American placed their last orders with Ford.

-after this suspicious invoice, Ford made the decision to terminate the
+following this alleged theft, Ford made the decision to terminate the

 California-based Shelby Program.

-amazing how the pieces fit.
+amazing how and when the pieces fit together.
 I call "Shenanigans," however, perhaps

 Carroll Shelby said it best when he stated "it's better to let a